Why Should We Protect Bees?

 Research is trying to find alternative methods of pollination, but the simple way is to help the pollinators we already have before their numbers fall so low it’s impossible to bring them back.

-Save the Bee, Save the Planet is no catchy quote – it’s a fact that we need to act on, and fast.
+Save the Bee, Save the Planet is not a catchy quote – it’s a fact that we need to act on, and fast.